alex-code1234/emu8/README.md

 ## Generic emulator

-Without adding new blocks, the emulator has following configuration:
+Without adding new blocks \(javascript files), the emulator has following configuration:
-- default system monitor, implemented in index.html
+- default system monitor, implemented in index.html and extended in hardware.js
 - CPU, implemented in hardware.js
 - VT-100 terminal with generic ANSI keyboard, implemented in hardware.js
 - 64K memory for 8-bit systems or 1M memory for 16-bit systems, implemented in hardware.js